 NCHH offers a rewarding work environment for individuals interested in science, policy, and the transformation of communities.
 NCHH’s staff of fifteen is comprised of seasoned professionals with experience in environmental health, public health, housing, policy, industrial hygiene, engineering, and marketing.
 The diversity of staff backgrounds and expertise offers excellent opportunities for peer learning, personal growth, and development.
 EOE

-TO APPLY for all positions (except for the Director of Development), submit a résumé and cover letter by email to:
+TO APPLY for all positions, submit a résumé and cover letter by email to:

 National Center for Healthy Housing